 A Roman Centurion named Cornelius is told to request that Peter come and baptize him just before Peter is miraculously shown a sheet filled with unclean animals (Acts 10).
 Visions were used to reveal all the events of Revelation to the apostle John.

-Apostle Paul experiences several miraculous revelations throughout his life.
-His first one is seeing a man named Ananias coming to baptize and heal him (Acts 9).
-Soon after his baptism he flees to Arabia, where he is taught the gospel by Christ himself through what is likely a series of visions (Galatians 1:11 - 12, 17 - 18).
+Apostle Paul experienced several miraculous revelations throughout his life.
+His first vision was seeing a man named Ananias coming to baptize and heal him (Acts 9).
+Soon after his baptism he fled to Arabia, where he was taught the gospel by Christ himself through what is likely a series of visions.

-Later in Paul's ministry, he miraculously sees in his mind a man from Macedonia asking him for help (chapter 16), being told to speak boldly in Corinth (chapter 18), and informed to leave Jerusalem immediately (chapter 22).
-Paul is also blessed to see in his mind's eye the 'third heaven' where God's throne resides (2Corinthians 12).
+Later in Paul's ministry, he sees a vision of a man from Macedonia asking him for help (Acts 16), another one encouraging him to speak boldly in Corinth (chapter 18), and later yet another informing him to leave Jerusalem immediately (chapter 22).
+Paul is also blessed to see, through visions, the "third heaven" where God's throne resides.

 Visions serve a variety of purposes.
 They can convey what will happen in the future (prophecy) or teach spiritual truth.
 They can be used to strengthen a believer during a trial, reveal events that would otherwise be unknown or reveal God's majesty.
 They can confirm punishment for sin, inform someone to do the Eternal's will, or even provide encouragement and hope.
 Lastly, they can confirm a blessing or promise, or reveal our Father's plan for man.